TimBest/travel-blog/_posts/_drafts/2022-08-15-northamerica.md

 -	Friday – Sunday: Attend cousin's wedding in Austin, TX
 -	Monday: Quick layover in San Francisco
 -	Tues: Fly to Cambodia
--	Wednesday: Got word that a family friend died on Tuesday night in California
+-	Wednesday: I got word that a family friend died on Tuesday night in California

 It was hectic.
 Tim met 40+ people from my life between family and friends – he's such a good trooper!
 It was fun and a whirlwind.
 There were so many people we were originally going to see before our schedule shifted and we acquired the kitten.
 A road trip was in the works, along with connecting with folks in SF, NY, and the Southwest.
 All that fell through in our hectic month.
 We are grateful for what we did, and I was incredibly glad to show Tim all my family in Minnesota – a second home for me.
 He got to meet family and friends that I had been telling him about for years.